Get $15 off ED treatment (if prescribed). Start now

 Benefits

-Many people who start a very low carbohydrate ketogenic diet will notice rapid weight loss in the first two weeks—up to 10 lbs in two weeks or less.
-This is likely due to a diuretic effect where much of that initial weight loss is water weight, followed by fat loss (Masood.
-2020).
+Many people who start a low-carb keto diet notice rapid weight loss in the first two weeks—up to 10 lbs in two weeks or less.
+This is likely due to a diuretic effect where much of that initial weight loss is water weight, followed by fat loss

 Disadvantages

-One disadvantage of ketogenic diets is that many people find it tough to stay on this restrictive diet—long-term weight loss may be difficult to achieve (Masood, 2020).
+One disadvantage of ketogenic diets is that many people find it tough to stay on this restrictive diet—long-term weight loss may be difficult to achieve.

-If you have diabetes, you may need to have your healthcare provider adjust your medications to prevent dangerously low blood sugars while on this diet.
-Lastly, people with pancreatitis, liver failure, problems metabolizing fat, or certain enzyme deficiencies should not follow the keto diet (Masood, 2020).
+If you have diabetes, you may need your healthcare provider to adjust your medications to prevent dangerously low blood sugar while on this diet.
+Lastly, people with pancreatitis, liver failure, problems metabolizing fat, or certain enzyme deficiencies should not follow the keto diet.

 What to avoid